auca/com.122-119/Practice/Object-oriented Programming/Practice_07.md

 ## Problem #3: "Class MyArrays, interfaces MyComparable, MyComparator" (3.0%)

-Write your own class `MyArrays` with a simple implementation of the [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) algorithm and interfaces `MyComparable` and `MyComparator.
+Write your own class `MyArrays` with a simple implementation of the selection sort algorithm and interfaces `MyComparable` and `MyComparator.

 Sort: